mongodb-js/mj/README.md

 where `args` is the already docopt-parsed result of your `foobar.docopt` definitions, and `done` is the callback function to be called when the command finishes.
 Note that no validation has been performed on args, other than it matched one of the defined docopt definitions.

 Your command should exit either with `process.exit(0)` if everything was ok, or `process.exit(1)` if there was an error.

+`./util/run_steps.js` is a helper to excute multiple tasks within a command.
+These tasks can further depend on completion of previous tasks.
+It uses [`async.auto()`](https://github.com/caolan/async#autotasks-callback) to define task lists.
+Check out the `demo` command for an example.

 ## License